alaaa4255/Escape-the-house-CYOA/Escaping/the-backyard.md

 The backyard

-The character is now out the house and in the backyard where he comes across a locked backyard door.
+You are  now out the house and in the backyard where you come across a locked backyard door.

-He walks up to the door and notices that this door can not be opened with a key.
+You walk up to the door and notices that this door can not be opened with a key.

-It seems something stronger.
+It seems to need something stronger.

-He looks at the note for hints and is told that in order to open this door he will need a hammer.
-To add on. the notes tells him that the object he needs is under something that moves
+You look at the note for hints and is told that in order to open this door you will need a hammer.
+To add on. the notes tells you that the object you needs is under something that moves

-Looking around the character notices a car. with thhe feeling that the hammer is under there, he walks to the car and reaches under it.
+Looking around you notice a car. with the feeling that the hammer is under there, you walk to the car and reach under it.

-The character grabs ahold of a heavy object and pulls it out to see the hammer.
+You grab ahold of a heavy object and pulls it out to see the hammer.

-He quickly runs to the backyard door and smashes it against the door as hard as he can.
+You quickly run to the backyard door and smashes it against the door as hard as you can.
 The door breaks open.